-This is a laboratory course to compliment Therapeutic Interventions I. Students will build their skills of using various forms of therapeutic modalities based on patient symptoms and injury.
+This is a laboratory course to compliment Therapeutic Interventions I. Students will build their skills for selecting and applying various forms of therapeutic modalities based on a patient's injury, symptoms, and intended outcomes.

 ATP 522.
 Therapeutic Interventions II

 In this course, we will continue to explore the knowledge and theoretical basis related to managing care of patients.
 Specifically, we will identify progression of rehabilitation using multiple intervention techniques.
 Also included in the progression, we will be evaluation psychosocial issues and interventions related to patient management.
 This course will be offered in a blended model format with integrating online, lecture, and laboratory experiences.